bestander/grunt-html-smoosher/README.md

 }
 ```

+#### processImages

+Defaults to true.
+If false then image tags will not be base-64 inlined.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).